ercius/DuSC_explorer/README.rst

 in the source directory.

 In some cases, you also need to install PyQT or Pyside.
-This should be installed with pyqtgrpah in the first action above but not always.
+This should be installed with pyqtgraph in the first action above but not always.
 In case you see errors related to QT try:

 ``$ pip install PyQt6``